 It is believed that the earliest plates used for eating from would have been crafted by nature.
 Their materials include large leaves, halves of vegetables, and large sea shells which would have created a simple bowl.
 Food products would have been placed on these make-shift plates then eaten communally by all members of the group, family, or tribe.

-food would have been brought to the table on boards, platters, and servers.
+The concept of having your own individual plate is quite new.
+Originally in Europe, food would have been brought to the table on boards, platters, and servers.
 People would then use their fingers to pick what they wanted from the servers.